josiahryan555/AI_games/README.md

 This is our one day project:

 ## To Run The Project
+1. download project
-1. open Othello_Game_Server in Command Line or Terminal.
+2. open Othello_Game_Server in Command Line or Terminal.
-2. make sure you have at least java v17
+3. make sure you have at least java v17
         (type `java -version` in Terminal to check your Java version)
 4. type: `java -jar othello.jar --p1-type remote --p2-type random --wait-for-ui`
     this starts the Othello server
-4. open a new terminal tab in the AI_GAMES folder window and type `python player.py` (or `python player.py 1337` if that doesn't work) this starts our attempt at a minimax AI player
+5. open a new terminal tab in the AI_GAMES folder window and type `python player.py` (or `python player.py 1337` if that doesn't work) this starts our attempt at a minimax AI player
-5. open your browser and search http://localhost:8080 to open the Othello board UI
+6. open your browser and search http://localhost:8080 to open the Othello board UI

 ## Files Explained
 * first_move_picker.py was our first completed AI.
 It creates a list of all valid moves, then picks the first one.